micahmount/personal-site/content/blog/automating-my-blog.md

 This step is interesting because there are actually a few different needs:
 - Find all of the links in blog posts that haven't been updated yet.
-- Copy that resource from Obsidian to Hugo.
+- Copy link sources from Obsidian to Hugo.
-- Update the blog post with the new link
+- Update the blog posts with the new link.

-In my case these "local resources" are images that are pasted into a blog post, so while they don't _have_ to be images, I'll refer to them as images from here on out, and that's also what I'm going to name my Python script--again, we're borrowing heavily from Network Chuck here--it really _is_ amazing how closely his project matched my preconceived requirements!
+In my case these "local resources" are images that are pasted into a post, so while they don't _have_ to be images, I'll refer to them as images from here on out, and that's also what I'm going to call my Python script--again, borrowing heavily from Network Chuck here--it really _is_ amazing how closely his project matches my preconceived requirements--score!

 images.py
 ```python:images.py